alexdevero/alex-devero-blog/blog-archives/archive-18/11-02-19--getting-started-with-ruby-the-easy-way-pt5.md

-# Getting started with Ruby – The Easy Way Pt5
+# Getting Started With Ruby the Easy Way Pt5 - Control Flow Pt3

 Ruby is incredibly simple, powerful and beautiful language.
 It is also a language that is easy to learn, even for people who are new to programming.
 If you want to start with programming, or learn another programming language, this is your chance.
 This series will help you learn all you need to start programming in Ruby.